zed/imunify360-doc/docs/dashboard/README.md

 The KernelCare extension for Imunify360 allows tracing malicious invocations to detect privilege escalation attempts.

-Starting from Imunify360 version 4.4, you can find these attempts on the [Incidents tab](/dashboard/#incidents) (as part of the OSSEC log).
+You can find these attempts on the [Incidents tab](/dashboard/#incidents) (as part of the OSSEC log).
 The incidents can be seen by filtering events with the `EDF` label.

 To enable the feature, tick the <span class="notranslate">_Privilege escalation detection & protection_</span> checkbox.